Dynamic Spatio-temporal Zero-inflated Poisson Models for Predicting Capelin Distribution in the Barents Sea: Spatio-temporal modeling for zero-inflated count data

-We employ the above likelihood function with large $\delta>0$ as an approximated likelihood of the Poisson likelihood.
+We employ the above likelihood function with large $\delta>0$ as an approximated Poisson likelihood.
 The main advantage of the approximated likelihood (\ref{NB}) is that the likelihood can be further augmented by the Polya-gamma random variable \citep{Polson2013}, that is, it holds that

-where $\kappa_{it}=(y_{it}-\delta)/2$, $\psi_{it}=\log(\lambda_{it}/\delta)=x_{it}^{\top}\beta+u(s_{it})+v_t-\log\delta$, and $p_{\rm PG}(\cdot;b,c)$ denotes the density function of the Polya-gamma distribution.
-Here $\omega_{it}$ is an additional latent parameter and the above integral expression shows that the conditional distribution of $\psi_{it}$ given $\omega_{it}$ is Gaussian, which leads to a tractable posterior computation algorithm.
+where $\kappa_{it}=(y_{it}-\delta)/2$, $\psi_{it}=\log(\lambda_{it}/\delta)=x_{it}^{\top}\beta+u_t(s_{it})-\log\delta$, and $p_{\rm PG}(\cdot;b,c)$ denotes the density function of the Polya-gamma distribution.
+Here $\omega_{it}$ is an additional latent parameter, and the above integral expression shows that the conditional distribution of $\psi_{it}$ given $\omega_{it}$ is Gaussian, which leads to a tractable posterior computation algorithm.

 The joint posterior distribution of the latent variables and model parameters is given by